CSRG-Group/dcs-notes.github.io/_CS140/part4.md

 **How it works.**

 1. A secret key is shared by sender and receiver.
-2. This secret key is used together with a known pubic algorithm (like AES)
+2. This secret key is used together with a known public algorithm (like AES)
 3. The ciphertext is transmitted
 4. The receivers decrypt the ciphertext with the known algorithm and the secret key to get plaintext.